Ron-Puolimatka/ron-puolimatka.github.io/README.md

 # Ron Puolimatka, Portfolio
-Website for me to publish all my presentable projects.
+Repo for me to publish all my presentable projects.